Course Outline

 - Recovery procedures for government systems

-- Troubleshooting common issues in government environments
+- Troubleshooting common issues in a government environment

-Advanced Topics and Best Practices for Government
+Advanced Topics and Best Practices for government

-- Performance best practices for government systems
+- Performance best practices for government applications

-- Upgrading WebLogic Server in government environments
+- Upgrading WebLogic Server in a government setting

-Summary and Next Steps for Government
+Summary and Next Steps for government

 Requirements

-- Fundamental knowledge of Java EE concepts and architecture for government
+- Fundamental knowledge of Java EE concepts and architecture for government systems

-- Proficiency with relational databases and SQL
+- Proficiency with relational databases and SQL for data management in governmental applications

 Audience

-- System administrators for government
+- System administrators responsible for maintaining and supporting government IT infrastructure

 Testimonials (2)